Legal and IT translations

 Your trusted partner for legal translations

 Hello!
-I’m Gwendoline Clavé, an English-to-French translator based in Marseille, France.
+I’m Gwendoline Clavé, a legal and IT translator based in Marseille, France.

-I help IT companies communicate and contract with French speakers, directly or through their legal partners.
+Since 2014, I’ve been helping software publishers and digital companies communicate and contract with French speakers, directly or through their lawyers.

-• A qualified legal translator with a background in information technology (IT), I specialize in contracts, IT law, and data protection.
+A qualified legal translator with a background in information technology (IT), I specialize in contracts, intellectual property, and IT law — especially data protection and privacy.

 Legal translation from English into French